cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

       path: "**/test-results/**/*.xml"
 ```

+!!! tip "URL to the latest artifacts"
+    It is possible to refer to the latest artifacts directly.
+Use the following link format to download the latest artifact
+    of a particular task:

+    ```yaml
+    https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME>/<ARTIFACTS NAME>/<PATH>
+    ```

 ## Execution Behavior of Instructions

 By default Cirrus CI executes instructions one after another and stops the overall task execution on the first failure.